-In 2012-13, Baldwin-Tener played 10 players a balanced 325 minutes or more, meaning lots of experience will return.
-The 13-16 season included a non-conference mark of 8-3 and an overall home record of 10-7.
-The tough schedule saw losses to 12 winning teams, seven in the top 100 RPI.
+In 2012-13, Baldwin-Tener’s 13-16 season included a non-conference mark of 8-3 and an overall home record of 10-7.
+The tough schedule included losses to 12 winning teams, seven in the top 100 RPI.
 In state, GSU defeated Kennesaw State by 21 points and Georgia Southern by 25 points.

-Cody Paulk was named to the CAA All-Defensive Team and shattered school blocked shots records, while also earning All-Academic recognition.
-Kayla Nolan was a CAA Player of the Week and Ashlee Cole a CAA Rookie of the Week winner.
+Cody Paulk was named to the CAA All-Defensive Team and shattered school blocked shots records, while also earning all-academic recognition.
+Kayla Nolan was a CAA Player of the Week and Ashlee Cole a CAA Rookie of the Week.

-In a challenging 2011-12 second year, Baldwin-Tener worked with five freshmen and finished with 12 different players starting a game and 10 different players leading the team in scoring in a game as she worked all the newcomers into the program.
-The team went 6-5 in the non-conference portion of the schedule and fought in a CAA league that ranked seventh among the 31 Division I leagues.
+In a challenging 2011-12 season, Baldwin-Tener worked with five freshmen and finished with 12 players starting a game and 10 players leading the team in scoring in a game as she worked all the newcomers into the program.
+The team went 6-5 in the non-conference portion of the schedule and fought in a league that ranked seventh among 31 Division I conferences.

-Atlanta served as a homecoming for Baldwin-Tener as she played her prep ball in Smyrna and her college ball at both Kennesaw State and the University of Georgia.
-She was an assistant coach at Georgia and a head coach at Life University in Marietta.
+Her return to Atlanta was a homecoming as she played her prep ball in Smyrna and her college ball at both Kennesaw State and Georgia.
+She was an assistant coach at Georgia and a head coach at Life in Marietta to start her career.

-In 2009-10, her 23-11 ECU team was No. 37 in the NCAA in scoring, while ranking No. 12 in three-point FG percentage, No. 14 in overall FG percentage, No. 19 in assists and No. 42 in rebound margin among the 345 Division I colleges and universities.
+In 2009-10, her 23-11 ECU team was No. 37 in the NCAA in scoring, while ranking No. 12 in 3-point field goal percentage, No. 14 in overall field goal percentage, No. 19 in assists and No. 42 in rebound margin among the 345 Divison I colleges and universities.

-Those eight years at ECU followed her 2001-02 season as the Atlantic Sun Conference Coach of the Year honor in her only season at Mercer University in Macon.
+Her tenure at ECU followed one season at Mercer.
+She was the Atlantic Sun Conference Coach of the Year in her only season in Macon.

-She first gained notice as the NAIA National Coach of the Year at Life University, where she began that program with a final No. 7 ranking in its first year and produced a team ranked No.1 in the national polls in her second season (2001).
+She first gained notice as NAIA National Coach of the Year at Life.
+She began that program with a final No. 7 ranking in its first year in 2010 and then produced a team ranked No.1 in the national polls in her second season (2001).

 In her first 12 years as a head coach before coming to GSU, Baldwin-Tener had a 207-161 overall record.
 Her 126 wins at ECU are a school record.

-As a collegiate player, Baldwin played her first two seasons near her home at Kennesaw State as an all-conference player with 831 points in two years.
+As a collegiate player, Baldwin-Tener played her first two seasons near her home at Kennesaw State, where she was as an all-conference player with 831 points in two years.

-As a student, she transferred to the University of Georgia for her final two seasons under Coach Landers and was a starting guard and team captain her senior campaign on the 25-5 Bulldogs team that finished No. 7, with five wins over Top 20 teams, including a nationally televised win over No. 3 Tennessee.
+As a student, she transferred to Georgia for her final two seasons under coach Landers and was a starting guard and team captain her senior campaign.
+The Bulldogs finished No. 7, with five wins over top 20 teams, including a nationally televised win over No. 3 Tennessee.
 Baldwin led the team in free throw percentage (79%).
 As a junior, her team was 23-7 and No. 10 in the final AP poll.

-What Baldwin-Tener did since she accepted the ECU position was clear not only in the community, but also around the country.
+What Baldwin-Tener did after accepting the ECU position was clear not only in the community, but also around the country.
 The squad’s RPI rating improved nearly 150 spots and attendance quadrupled.
 In 2009-10, her team finished No. 83 among the 345 Division I colleges in the RPI ranking system used by the NCAA.

 In 2008-09, East Carolina led Conference USA in attendance, drawing an average of 1,602 fans per contest and upped that with 1,935 in 2009-10.

 Baldwin-Tener enjoyed a successful playing career at both the high school and collegiate levels.
-At Wills High School (merged with Campbell High) in Smyrna, Ga., she averaged 21 points per contest as a senior and was named the 1985 Georgia Class 4A State Player-of-the-Year.
-The top male player at Wills when she was there was Brian Oliver, who went on to Georgia Tech on their 1990 Final Four team.
+At Wills High School (merged with Campbell High School) in Smyrna, Ga., she averaged 21 points per contest as a senior and was named the 1985 Georgia Class 4A State Player of the Year.
+The top male player at Wills when she was there was Brian Oliver, who went on to Georgia Tech to play on its 1990 Final Four team.